USAP Zimbabwe Profiles

 Colgate University '13

-Prior to attending Colgate University, the young man worked as an associate for PricewaterhouseCoopers.
-In the summer of his sophomore year, He interned at the New York Stock Exchange.
-His long-term career goal is to be an investor and financier of growth for middle-market companies in Africa.
-He is also interested in education and economic development, the two sectors that he intends to get involved in any helpful capacity when he goes home in the near future.
-"I want to promote the talent that is in Africa just as I was given the opportunity to realize my dreams by USAP and the full scholarship from Colgate University".
-He is currently spending his junior year studying abroad at the University Of Manchester, UK.
+Tinofara grew up in Highfield, Harare and attended Highfield High School where he was the best student.
+He currently sponsors semi-annual camps at Highfield High School.
+Tinofara is also passionate about Education and Economic Development; the two sectors that he intends to get involved in when he goes home in the near future.
+"I want to promote the talent that is in Africa just as I was given the opportunity to realize my dreams by USAP and the full scholarship from Colgate University."

 Blessing Havana